annhuii/blog/content/posts/heart-attack.md

 date = '2023-12-12'
 draft = false
 title = '...
 Heart Attack?'
-description = "How Data Shapes Judgement"
-Summary = "How Data Shapes Judgement"
+description = "how data shapes clinical judgement" Summary = "how data shapes clinical judgement"
 +++

 On my first 24 hour call, I cared for a man who almost died of a heart attack.
 I was first called in the mid-afternoon for sweating, a symptom dreadfully non-specific.